Wednesday, October 16, 2024

 Prop 131 would empower more voters.
 In our current partisan primary process, many elections are effectively decided in the primary.
 By forcing multiple viable candidates to run in the general election, people who haven’t traditionally participated in the primary can have a more meaningful voice in the general election.
 Extreme candidates are more likely to be eliminated in the instant-runoff voting process.

 The long, even-year November ballot could very well lead to voter fatigue with its increased number of competitive elections and with voters able to rank multiple candidates instead of just choosing one.
-Getting the public’s attention for your own candidacy or your favorite ballot issue will be harder.
+Getting the public’s attention for your favorite candidate or your favorite ballot issue will be harder.
 Expensive political campaigns could become yet more expensive.
 If Prop 131 passes, perhaps Boulder should consider revisiting its decision to move municipal elections to even years to give voters a little bit of a breather.

 Website for the Yes Side (Colorado Voters First)